 And usually often overlooked by many marketers is the way how you structure your URL.
 Because URL does influence your ranking in two ways.

-- From an SEO standpoint, your URL has a week ranking factor that very little influence your ranking in search engine.
+From an SEO standpoint, your URL has a week ranking factor that very little influence your ranking in search engines.
 But it still does and if you fight for top positions, small needy greedy B2B SEO details can make difference.

 And to prove this Backlinko did a study, They found a very slight correlation between URL length and rankings.
 Specifically, short URLs tend to have a slight ranking advantage over longer URLs.